 We will also require from you the deceased’s National Insurance number and Tax Office and details of all gifts in excess of £3,000 that have been made within the last seven years.

 We will complete an Inheritance Tax Return based on the information provided.

-The draft Probate papers (consisting of the Oath and Inheritance Tax Return) will then be sent to you for your approval before the final Probate papers are signed.
+The draft Probate papers (consisting of the Legal Statement and Inheritance Tax Return) will then be sent to you for your approval before the final Probate papers are signed.

-Once we receive the Grant of Probate we will write to the Executors releasing the sealed Grants of Probate which will allow them to continue with the estate administration.
+Once we receive the Grant of Probate we will write to the Executors or Administrators releasing the office copies of the Grants of Probate which will allow them to continue with the estate administration.
 This will mark the end of our involvement in the matter.

 Please note the following actions are excluded under our Grant only service:

 The above work, if required, can of course be undertaken and we can provide a quotation for you.